ZTF-Summer-School/ztf_summer_school_2024/lectures/01/README.md

 If you need help with this, please refer to the help/ directory, or simply ask one of the instructors.

+Also, here is the ZTF alert schema if you need to figure out the meaning of a field from the alerts: https://zwickytransientfacility.github.io/ztf-avro-alert/schema.html

 2. **Machine Learning Model Training:** *Will be added before the afternoon session.*

 Have fun! 🚀